Hajime Sugiyama: Chief of the Army General Staff (1940-1944)

-Following the war's outbreak, Sugiyama was responsible for directing the Army's ensuing military operations.
+Sugiyama (second from left) meets with army officers at Java in 1942.

+On November 1 1941, members of the Japanese high command and the nation's government convened another liaison conference to deliberate whether to (1) avoid war even at the cost of the status quo, (2) immediately commit Japan to conflict with the U.S. and its allies, or (3) prepare for hostilities while simultaneously continuing negotiations with Washington.
+At the meeting, Sugiyama called for an immediate commitment to war and setting the beginning of hostilities for early December.
+Upon being met with significant opposition from Prime Minister Tojo and Foreign Minister Shigenori Tōgō, Sugiyama and the army leadership agreed to allow negotiations to proceed until December 1 before committing the country to war.
+By November 5, the Emperor ratified the consensus reached at that month's liaison conference.

+On 1 December 1941, the Emperor ultimately gave his imperial sanction for the onset of hostilities.
+By virtue of his leadership of the Army General Staff, General Sugiyama oversaw all military operations carried out by the Japanese Army.
 In a matter of months, the Empire of Japan conquered a broad swathe of territory in Southeast Asia and the western Pacific including Malaya, the Dutch East Indies, Burma, and the Philippines.

-By the beginning of 1943, the tide of the conflict had turned against the Japanese after their forces were decisively defeated at the battles of Midway and Guadalcanal.
+However, by the beginning of 1943, the tide of the conflict had turned against the Japanese after their forces were decisively defeated at the battles of Midway and Guadalcanal.
 In the same year, Sugiyama was awarded the honorary rank of field marshal.

-As the war fronts collapsed on all sides, Sugiyama was relieved of his post as Chief of the Army General Staff on 21 February 1944 by Japan's premier, Hideki Tōjō (who assumed command of the Army in his place while serving concurrently as Prime Minister).
-Shortly thereafter, he was named Inspector-general of Military Training, which was still one of the most prestigious positions in the Army.
+As the war fronts collapsed on all sides, Sugiyama was relieved of his post as Chief of the Army General Staff on 21 February 1944 by Prime Minister Tōjō, who assumed command of the Army in his place.
+Thereafter, he was named Inspector-general of Military Training, which was still one of the most prestigious positions in the Army.

+Final years and death

+Sugiyama (left on first row), as Minister of War in Kuniaki Koiso's cabinet (July 1944).

 After Tōjō's ouster in 1944, Sugiyama again became Army Minister in the new cabinet of Prime Minister Kuniaki Koiso.
 In July 1945, he was asked to take command of the First General Army, which directed defenses of eastern half Japanese mainland against the anticipated Allied invasion.

 Ten days after the surrender of Japan, after finishing preparations for the final dissolution of the Imperial Japanese Army as dictated by the victorious Allied Powers, Sugiyama committed suicide by shooting himself four times in the chest with his revolver while seated at his desk in his office.
 At home, his wife also killed herself.
 His grave is at the Tama Cemetery, in Fuchū, Tokyo.